centre-for-humanities-computing/validator/README.md

 ## Validator Factory and Static Methods

 - `Validator.create(errorPrefix, mode): testFunction` - Creates a new validator with the given mode.
-  The returned "test" function gives access to the verb context which return the predicate used for performing the actual tests.
+  The returned "test" function gives access to the verb context, which returns the predicate used for performing the actual tests.
 - `Validator.createOnErrorThrowValidator(errorPrefix): testFunction` - Creates a new validator which throws an `ValidationError` if a test fails.
 - `Validator.createOnErrorBreakValidator(errorPrefix): testFunction` - Creates a new validator which breaks if a test fails.
 - `Validator.createOnErrorNextPathValidator(errorPrefix): testFunction` - Creates a new validator which moves on to the next path if a test fails.